 If using a USB drive, it is necessary to choose a quality product, less than 16 MB capacity, with FAT file system.

 Files may be renamed, but Configuration and Software Upgrade file extensions must NOT be changed.
-The USB drive must contain only one copy of these type of files.
+The USBdrive must contain only one copy of these type of files.
 If more than one is available, the first one alphabetically will be imported by the controller.

-File Transfer Status Displays the status of the last attempt to export a file Data Log Range Select how far back in time for data to be downloaded: Since Previous down- load, past 6 hours, all the way up to the past 3 months.
+File Transfer Status Displays the status of the last attempt to export a file Data Log Range Select how far back in time for data to be downloaded: Since Previous download, past 6 hours, all the way up to the past 3 months.
 Log Frequency Select the amount of time between data points.
 The amount of time allowed varies with the Data Log Range.
 If the Data Log Range is selected as Since Previous download, the choices for frequency of data points will be limited by how far back in time the last download occurred.
 Export Data Log File Save the Data Log file, as defined by the Data Log Range and Log Frequency settings above, to a USB stick.
 Export Event Log Save the Event Log file to a USB stick.
 This records set point changes, user calibrations, alarms, relay state changes, file exports, etc. Export System Log Save the System Log file to a USB stick.
 This records hardware changes, software upgrades, automatic calibrations, power loss, system-level issues, etc. Export User Config File The User Configuration file contains all settings for the controller.
 Enter this menu to save the controller's settings to a USB stick (or download the file to a computer if using the web interface) for using later to restore settings to this controller, or to program additional controllers with the same settings as this one.
 It may take several minutes to create the file and transfer it.
 Import User Config File The User Configuration file contains all settings for the controller.
 Insert a USB stick (if using the local interface) containing the desired Configuration file.
 Enter this menu to import the file from the stick onto the controller.
 If using the web interface, click Upload and select the file to upload.
+Repair Network File System Touch this menu and confirm in order to clean up the file system on the Ethernet card.
 Restore Default Config Enter this menu to restore all of the settings to the factory default values.
 Any changes to settings that were previously made will be lost!
-Software Upgrade Insert a USB stick that has the upgrade file stored in the root directory into the USB connector under the watertight cap on the outside of the front panel (see figure 18).
+Software Upgrade Insert a USB stick that has the upgrade file stored in the root directory into the USB connector under the watertight cap on the outside of the front panel (see figure 19).
 Touch the Confirm icon, and then touch the Confirm icon to start the upgrade.

-NOTE: To maintain the IP65 rating, always remove the stick and replace the cap securely over the USB connector when not in use.
+NOTE: To maintain the NEMA 4X/IP66, always remove the stick and replace the cap securely over the USB connector when not in use.